car-r/astro-pickleball/src/pages/blog/pickleball-rules.md

 readTime: '8'
 tags:

-  - "pickleball"
+  - "pickleball rules"
 ---

 Do you love playing racquet sports?
-If so, you'll love pickleball!
+If so, you'll love <a href="/blog/what-is-pickleball"> pickleball</a>!
 Pickleball is a unique sport that borrows rules from different racquet sports and creates new ones to make the game challenging, yet fun.
 The sport is played with two or four players using paddles, a plastic ball and a net.
 The basic premise of the game is to hit a ball over a net and make your opponent miss.
 There are many different shots that can be used in pickleball, making the game interesting for both beginners and experts alike.
 In this blog post, we will discuss the different rules of pickleball and how you can start playing today!

 ## Rules Unique to Pickleball